millertchris/easymodal/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improving EasyModal, please open an issue or submit a pull request.
+If you have suggestions for improving Accessible Modal, please open an issue or submit a pull request.

 ## License

-EasyModal is open-source software licensed under the MIT license.
+Accessible Modal is open-source software licensed under the MIT license.